webfer/ansible-drupal/README.md

    - Run this command in your Drupal root in order to download the bash file.
      `curl -o installer.sh https://raw.githubusercontent.com/webfer/ansible-drupal/main/scripts/installer.sh`
-     This file contains custom code snippets to install this mini-application into your Drupal project.
+     This file contains custom code snippets to install this application into your Drupal project.

 2. **Give permissions:**